 - Pineapple: Add a can of crushed pineapple in juice to the glaze mixture instead of orange juice.
 Yum!

-- Honey: Who can resist a honey-baked ham?
-To make it, just substitute your favorite honey for the sugar and syrup in this recipe.
+- Honey: Substitute your favorite honey for the sugar and syrup in this recipe.

 - Apple Butter: Use apple juice instead of orange juice, and apple butter instead of brown sugar, for an elevated ham recipe.
 Omit the cinnamon.